 What is the Suitable Slot for Low-End Graphics Cards?

-Certain low-key graphics card have very low bandwidth requirement and thus have smaller connectors and a low PCIe lane requirement.
+Specific low-key graphics cards have shallow bandwidth requirements and thus have more miniature connectors and a common PCIe lane requirement.

 For instance, the following GPU, ASUS NVIDIA GeForce GT 710, requires only an x1 slot.